Rhyd-Lewis/GCol/paper/paper.md

 Graph colouring has applications in many practical areas including timetabling, sports league scheduling, designing seating plans, code optimisation, and solving Sudoku puzzles [@Lewis2021Book].
-It is also a topic of great theoretical interest [@Cranston2024] that often appears in university-level courses on graph theory, algorithms, and combinatorics.
+It is also a topic of theoretical interest [@Cranston2024] that often appears in university-level courses on graph theory, algorithms, and combinatorics.

-GCol is a new, open-source Python library for graph colouring built on top of the well-known NetworkX library [@networkx].
+GCol is a new, open-source Python library for graph colouring that is built on top of the well-known NetworkX library [@Hagberg2008].
 It provides easy-to-use, high-performance algorithms for the above three problems, as well as routines for equitable colouring, weighted colouring, pre-colouring, maximum independent set identification, and solution visualisation.
-The following code snippet shows how to use the library to create a dodecahedral graph $G$, colour its nodes using $\chi(G) = 3$ colours, and then output the solution in textual and diagrammatic form (see \autoref{fig:snippet}):
+The following code snippet shows how to use the library to create a dodecahedral graph $G$, colour its nodes using $\chi(G) = 3$ colours, and then output the solution in textual and diagrammatic form (see \autoref{fig:snippet}).

 ```python
 >>> import networkx as nx